kyuupichan/electrumx/docs/protocol-changes.rst

   * :func:`blockchain.transaction.get` no longer takes the *height* argument that was ignored anyway.
   * :func:`blockchain.transaction.broadcast` returns errors like any
-    other JS RPC call.
+    other JSON RPC call.
 A transaction hash result is only returned on success.

 New methods